benjmin-r/cto.coffee/story-behind-the-name/index.md

 ---
 layout: page
-title: "Let's talk people & tech"
-date: 2017-05-05
-categories: []
-tags: cto-coffee
+title: "Why the name 'cto.coffee'?"
 ---

-cto.coffee is a podcast series and a blog.

-### 👋 I'm Benjamin

-### Why the name "cto.coffee"?

 You mean, you need a reason to associate any term with coffee?
 Well, then, it's a kinda long story, but you asked.